tvondra/pg-stress-tests/README.md

 * `incremental-sort` - Tests for evaluation of the incremental sort patch.

+* `incremental-sort-2` - Tests for evaluation of the incremental sort patch.

 * `skip-scan` - Tests for evaluation of the skip scan patch.